saliwanmm/email_sender_using_django_python/README.md

-# Login system in Python Django
+# Email Sender

 ## Description

-**This project you can use for any site with the login system**
+**This project allows automatic sending of messages to site subscribers**

 ## Technologies used in the project
 - Python